Our Services

 Helpful Resources

-Extreme tiredness can slow mental processing and mimic ADHD brain fog by causing poor focus, sluggish thinking, memory lapses, and a sense of being mentally scattered.
+Extreme tiredness can mimic ADHD brain fog, causing poor focus, sluggish thinking, memory lapses, and mental scatter.
+Common causes include sleep disturbances, underlying medical conditions, mood disorders, and lifestyle habits.

 ADHD (Attention-Deficit/Hyperactivity Disorder) often includes: